Skip to content

 Herringbone Dining Table - Handcrafted Solid Oak Custom Made

-Herringbone Dining Table — Handcrafted Solid Oak Made to Measure
+Herringbone Dining Table — Artisanal Solid Oak Custom Made

-✓ 100% solid oak ✓ Handcrafted herringbone pattern ✓ Made to measure ✓ Free delivery NL, BE & DE
+✓ 100% solid oak ✓ Handmade herringbone pattern ✓ Custom made ✓ Free delivery NL, BE & DE

-A herringbone dining table is not just any table — it's an artisanal masterpiece.
-The herringbone pattern, also known as parquet or chevron, consists of diagonally placed wood segments that together form a characteristic zigzag pattern.
-This pattern is labor-intensive, demanding skilled craftsmanship, and the result is always extraordinary.
-At Industrial Home, we craft herringbone dining tables exclusively from solid oak, made to measure, exactly how you want them.
+A herringbone dining table is no ordinary table — it's an artisanal masterpiece.
+The herringbone pattern, also called parquet or fishbone, consists of diagonally placed wood segments that together form a characteristic zigzag pattern.
+This pattern is labor-intensive, demanding craftsmanship, and the result is always extraordinary.
+At Industrial Home, we make herringbone dining tables exclusively from solid oak, custom-made, exactly as you want them.

 What is a Herringbone Pattern?

-The herringbone pattern is an age-old design where rectangular segments are laid diagonally to form a zigzag or fishbone structure.
-You might recognize it from floors — herringbone parquet has been a classic in traditional European interiors for centuries.
-On a dining table top, this pattern creates an incredibly dynamic, structured appearance that looks different from every viewing angle and in varying light conditions.
+The herringbone pattern is an ancient design where rectangular segments are laid diagonally to form a zigzag or fishbone structure.
+You might know it from flooring — herringbone parquet has been a classic in traditional European interiors for centuries.
+On a dining table top, this pattern creates an incredibly dynamic, structured appearance that looks different from every viewing angle and with every change in light.

-The difference from a regular solid oak top is immense: while a common plank shows the grain running from left to right, the herringbone pattern creates diagonal lines that converge towards a central point or alternate along the length of the top.
-The eye follows the lines; the table has direction and energy — yet it is calm enough for daily use.
+The difference from a regular solid oak top is enormous: where a regular plank shows the grain running from left to right, the herringbone pattern creates diagonal lines that converge towards a central point or alternate along the length of the top.
+The eye follows the lines, the table has direction and energy — and yet it is calm enough for daily use.
 Also, check out our special oak herringbone dining table page for more inspiration and details about this artisanal pattern in pure oak.

 Why a Herringbone Dining Table is Special

 But the effort pays off.
-A herringbone dining table captures the attention of everyone who walks in.
-It's the piece of furniture that guests linger near to examine closely.
+A herringbone dining table attracts the attention of everyone who walks in.
+It is the piece of furniture that guests linger by to examine it up close.
 The complexity of the pattern, combined with the warmth and depth of solid oak, makes it an object of beauty.

 Exclusively Solid Oak

-At Industrial Home, we exclusively use solid oak for herringbone dining tables.
+At Industrial Home, we use only solid oak for herringbone dining tables.
 No veneer, no particleboard, no shortcuts.
 Here's why that's fundamentally important:

-• The herringbone pattern is only truly authentic with solid wood: the grain runs through the lamella, and the sides show the wood as it truly is.
-With veneer, you immediately see from the side that it's a mask.
+• The herringbone pattern is only truly effective with solid wood: the grain runs through the lamella, and the sides show the wood as it truly is.
+With veneer, you immediately see on the side that it is a mask.

 • Durability: solid oak lasts for generations.
-A veneered top is written off after one deep sanding.
+A veneer top is ruined after one deep sanding.

-• Restorable: scratches in solid wood can be sanded and re-oiled.
+• Repairable: scratches in solid wood can be sanded and re-oiled.
 Veneer cannot.

-• Value: a solid oak herringbone table retains its value — it's heritage, not a consumer good.
+• Value: a solid oak herringbone table retains its value — it is heritage, not a consumer good.

 Finishes